veidul/Book-Search-Engine/README.md

 <a id="desc"></a>
 ## 1.Description

 Full Stack React application that uses Apollo-server-express, graphql and mongodb to store data and run the server.
-In this application you can create an account and login.
-Then you can search books and add the them to your book library.
+In this application you can create an account and later login.
+Then you can search for books read the description with a picture, title, and author.
+Then you can add them to your book library.
 When you are inside your library you can delete the books.
-Other techs used for this project.

 <a id="inst"></a>
 Live linked website down below.